-This degree focuses on the systems and software for analysing geographic data about the world around us and will appeal to students with an interest in technology, mapping, geography and the environment.
+This degree focuses on the systems and software for analysing geographic data about the world around us.

 The degree is very hands on, with plenty of opportunities to use our state-of-the-art equipment, particularly on our residential field course in the Lake District.